sabt/ansible-demo-1/README.md

 ## `step-1`

 This shows the basic usage of ansible.
-As a first step, you should call `ansible-playbook -i inventory.yaml load-ssh-hostkeys.yaml`.
-This will ensure that the ssh host-keys of the target containers are known to the ansible host.
-After that, you can call `ansible-playbook -i inventory.yaml ping.yaml` to check if the target containers are reachable.
+You can call `ansible -i inventory.yaml -m ping all` to check if the target containers are reachable.